The Current State of Autonomous Vehicle Insurance

 What happens if my autonomous vehicle crashes while I'm not driving?

 For Level 4–5 vehicles operating fully without human supervision, liability typically shifts to the manufacturer or the entity operating the autonomous fleet.
-Your insurance policy should specify whether coverage applies during unoccupied autonomous operation.
-Many emerging policies treat manufacturer product liability as primary, with your personal policy as secondary coverage.
-This differs significantly from how traditional auto insurance coverage handles unoccupied vehicle use.
+In states like California, the permit holder (e.g., Waymo) is treated as the legal operator for liability purposes when no human driver is present.
+Your insurance policy should specify whether coverage applies during unoccupied autonomous operation — many emerging policies treat manufacturer product liability as primary, with your personal policy as secondary.
+This area of law is still actively evolving, so consult an attorney and review our guide on autonomous vehicle coverage for a deeper breakdown.

 Is autonomous vehicle insurance more expensive than traditional car insurance?

 It depends heavily on the automation level.
-Level 2 vehicles generally carry similar premiums to conventional cars.
-Level 4–5 vehicles may require significantly higher minimum coverage limits — up to $5 million in some states.
-However, usage-based telematics policies can meaningfully reduce per-mile costs when autonomous mode is engaged and performing safely.
-Comparing quotes from multiple providers remains the best strategy for keeping costs manageable.
+Level 2 vehicles generally carry similar premiums to conventional cars, though higher sensor repair costs can push costs up.
+Level 4–5 vehicles may require significantly higher minimum coverage limits — up to $5–$10 million for commercial operators in some states.
+However, usage-based telematics policies can meaningfully reduce per-mile costs when autonomous mode is engaged safely.
+Comparing quotes from multiple providers — including OEM programs like Tesla Insurance and Lemonade's FSD pay-per-mile product — remains the best strategy.

 Do I need cybersecurity insurance for my autonomous vehicle?

 While not yet required separately by law, cybersecurity coverage is increasingly bundled into comprehensive AV policies, especially for Level 4–5 vehicles.
-Ransomware accounted for 44% of automotive cybersecurity incidents in 2025 — more than double the prior year — and 2026 predictions point to fleet-level shutdown attacks.
+Ransomware accounted for 44% of automotive cybersecurity incidents in 2025 — more than double the prior year — and 61% of attacks had the potential to affect thousands of vehicles simultaneously.
 Integrated AV policies typically offer more comprehensive protection than standalone cyber add-ons, covering both liability for data breaches and financial losses from malicious software attacks.
+Learn more about software-defined vehicle insurance to understand how OTA and cyber risks overlap.

 Can I use my regular car insurance for a vehicle with autopilot or ADAS features?

 Level 2 systems like Tesla Autopilot or GM Super Cruise generally work under standard car insurance policies, since the driver remains legally responsible.
 However, you should always notify your insurer about autonomous features — failure to disclose can lead to claim denials.
-Some insurers offer discounts for ADAS-equipped vehicles, while others charge slightly more to account for higher sensor repair costs.
-Review our guide on AV and self-driving car coverage for a deeper breakdown.
+Some insurers offer discounts for ADAS-equipped vehicles (citing up to 24% reductions in bodily injury claim frequency), while others charge more to account for higher sensor repair costs.
+See our full guide on ADAS and car insurance for a detailed breakdown by system type.

 What should I do immediately after an accident involving my autonomous vehicle?

 Ensure everyone's safety first and call emergency services if needed.
 Document everything thoroughly: photograph the scene, note whether the autonomous system was engaged at the time, and do not delete any vehicle data logs or sensor recordings.
-Contact your insurer immediately and report the driving mode.
-Do not admit fault — AV liability is complex and may involve the manufacturer, software provider, or other parties.
-Consult an attorney experienced in autonomous vehicle law if injuries occurred, as the claims process for AVs differs substantially from standard collision claims.
+Contact your insurer immediately and report the driving mode — this directly affects how liability is allocated.
+Consult an attorney experienced in autonomous vehicle law if injuries occurred, as the claims process for AVs differs substantially from standard collision claims, particularly given the multi-party liability landscape in 2026.